 ENG 080 Reading Essentials (4 CR)

 This course provides the most fundamental support for students who need to develop college-level reading skills.
-Students must show an ability to read some pre-college writing independently.
-They are provided with a sequentially structured approach to comprehending college-level writing.
+Students must show an ability to read some pre-college-level material independently.
+They are provided with a structured approach to comprehending college-level material.
 Student writing is a significant component.

 Voice And Values A Reader for Writers